-Applicants should possess experience and program knowledge necessary to provide high standards of customer service and satisfaction while maintaining and exceeding program performance standards.
+Applicants should have sufficient financial assets to provide adequate working capital for operations expense; and possess experience and program knowledge necessary to provide high standards of customer service and satisfaction while maintaining and exceeding program performance standards.
 The successful applicant will demonstrate in the proposal and through a pre-award review the capacity to perform the requested services and manage multiple funds to the WSST Board's expectations.